IBM/virtual-insurance-assistant/README.md

 From your Assistant panel:

-* Click on the three dots in the upper right-hand corner and select `Settings`.
+* Click on the three dots in the upper right-hand corner and select `Assistant settings`.
-* Select the `API details` tab.
+* Select `API details` in the sidebar.
 * Copy the following values to use in the application deployment step:
   * Assistant ID
   * Assistant URL